Pinnacle Outreach Program

 Program Description

 The Pinnacle Outreach Program provides life skills and academic programming to students in Grades 8-12 who otherwise would not be accessing any educational programming.
-The staff will also work to transition students to alternative and/or mainstream school opportunities once they develop the confidence and skills to succeed.
+The staff also work to transition students to alternative and/or mainstream school opportunities once they develop the confidence and skills to succeed.

 The student's education is managed through the Individual Education Plan (IEP) process, which involves the student, the parent/guardian, the Pinnacle Outreach Program Teacher and Youth and Family worker, and possibly community supports (such as mental health clinicians, social worker and 1:1 worker).